-According to the National Institute of Health, signs and symptoms of pregnancy 17 DPO include:
+According to the National Institutes of Health, signs and symptoms of pregnancy at 17 DPO include:

 Your breasts will probably become a bit more tender in the early months of pregnancy.
-As early as two weeks after getting pregnant, your hormones undergo a lot of changes, making your breasts feel tender and tingly.
+As early as two weeks after conception, your hormones undergo a lot of changes, increasing blood flow and making your breasts feel sensitive, tender, and tingly.

 During early pregnancy, your nipples may also become sore.
 Sensitive nipples are a sign that your body is preparing for breastfeeding.
 The area around the nipples also starts to darken.